tymbalodeon/course-request-form-site/README.md

     3. `pragma table_info(<table_name>)`

 To log in as an admin: [http://localhost:8000/admin/](http://localhost:8000/admin/)
-To log in as a user: [http://localhost:8000/accounts/login/](http://localhost:8000/accounts/login/)
+To log in as a non-admin user: [http://localhost:8000/accounts/login/](http://localhost:8000/accounts/login/)

 ## Server